Jardín del Alma: An Eclectic Spanish Revival Garden in Kensington, San Diego

 A focus on non-allergenic, non-toxic plant selections ensures a safe and inclusive landscape for all community members, from children to seniors.

-Environmental Benefits — Restoring Ecology & Biodiversity
+Environmental Benefits: Restoring Ecology & Biodiversity

 The introduction of diverse California native plants will create a lush, natural environment that flourishes year-round, offering seasonal color and texture while requiring minimal water.
-These
+These native species will support local wildlife, enhance biodiversity, and promote a thriving ecosystem.

-The planting strategy emphasizes a balanced ecological microsystem that evolves organically over time, fostering resilience, self-sufficiency, and a dynamic landscape that continues to
+The planting strategy emphasizes a balanced ecological microsystem that evolves organically over time, fostering resilience, self-sufficiency, and a dynamic landscape that continues to beautify and enrich the community.

-Project Zones — A Design for Every Corner of the Community
+Project Zones: A Design for Every Corner of the Community

-The renovation project is thoughtfully divided into zones to maximize usability, sustainability, and aesthetic value, ensuring each area contributes to the overall vision of a
+The renovation project is thoughtfully divided into zones to maximize usability, sustainability, and aesthetic value, ensuring each area contributes to the overall vision of a flourishing, green, and welcoming St. Malo Heights.

 The project consists of three main zones: